Ever wonder what it’s like to work in agriculture? There’s no better way to find out than through our Soldier to Agriculture Program.

 A career in crop science focuses on increasing the production of food, feed, fuels and fiber for a growing world population.
 Careers may include production, field research, extension and consulting.

 From golf to baseball, sports fields require maintenance.
 Turfgrass management offers opportunities to work with different topographies, climates, and soils throughout North Carolina.

 Horticulture focuses on the art, science, technology, and business of growing plants, from fruits and vegetables to flowers and medicinal varieties.
 Careers range from landscape design to production and sales.

 Also known as “site-specific crop management,” precision agriculture reduces the misapplication of products and increases farm efficiency.
-Careers range from nutrient management specialist to precision farming coordinator.
+Careers range from nutrient management specialists to precision farming coordinators.

 Ag business is the farming, management, production, and marketing of agricultural commodities, such as livestock and crops.
 The field includes resource management, farming, conservation, marketing, and sales.